shaylesh121/Dog-Breed-Classification/README.md

 # Dog-Breed-Classification
-**A machine learning project for classifying multi-class dog breed classification.**
-This project is build using Mobilenet_V2.
+**A machine learning project for classifying multi-class dog breed classification.**\n This project is build using Mobilenet_V2.